MichaelCurrin/learn-to-code/en/topics/scripting_languages/Crystal/README.md

 > - Be able to call C code by writing bindings to it in Crystal.
 > - Have compile-time evaluation and generation of code, to avoid boilerplate code.
 > - Compile to efficient native code.

+### Is it production ready?

+Note that according to the homepage, the language is **not yet** production ready.
+It has not reached version `1.0`.
+Yet, however, some organizations are using in production.

 ## Why Crystal?